eosnetworkfoundation/engineering/proposals/HTTP-Version.md

 3. Embed Schema into URL
 - HTTP PUT https://example.com/update/config?greylist-1.0.0

 Recommend `#2` wrap JSON with Schema Name.
 The Schema name would only change when mandatory fields were added/removed, or there was a significant change in behavior.
-Mandatory field changes are not common, and the schema name would last for long time.
+Mandatory field changes are not common, and the schema name would be fairly stable.
 Optional field changes should be both backwards and forwards compatible.
 For that reason, optional field changes would keep the same schema name. `#2` is simple, effective, and human readable.

 Some consideration should be given to the style of the version name.
 This author prefers human readable names, and likes to stay away from embedding version numbers into schema names.

 Option `#1` custom headers aren't part of most APIs.
 It would be difficult to onboard new clients.
 Consider the burden of calling URLs on the command line with HTTP headers.
-Option `#3` is legit option when URL and Schema have a 1-to-1 relationship.
+Option `#3` is a legit option when URL and Schema have a 1-to-1 relationship.
 However, this gets confusing when both API Version and Schema version are both included.
-Option `#3` doesn't allow multiple
+Option `#3` doesn't allow multiple schemas in the same URL.

 ## Serialization Version

-### `Problem Statment`
+### `Problem Statement`
 This is a nice to address problem; it is not a must solve problem.
-The key take away, if protocol serialization options are supported don't use the `Accept` header for content negotiation.
+The key take away, if protocol serialization options are supported don't use the [`Accept` Header for content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#the_accept_header).
+The `Accept` Header is used for well know MIME types.

 Protocol for serialization and deserialization is a separate layer of functionality.
 It is separate from the HTTP API, and separate from the schema.
 Yet serialization and deserialization may change in a way that breaks previous client implementations.
 Or we may want to offer multi types of serialization across our API.
-Admittedly serialization is  low level part of the protocol, and we don't want every API call to specify the serialization protocol.
+Admittedly serialization is a low level part of the protocol, and we don't want every API call to specify a serialization protocol.

 ### `Solution Overview`
 Strike the right balance.